 World Population – Greatest to Least

 As of today, you are amongst more than 7 billion people living on this planet.
 Not including the mothers giving birth to new born babies as you’re reading this.

 Consequently, there are people that see the end of the light.
 Among the large number of people in this world, can you believe that 1 billion of them live in China and the other 1 billion in India?
 That leaves 5 billion people scattered around 195 countries and islands all over the planet.

 As you pass by a large amount of people on your way to work or school, keep in mind there are some countries that have a population the same as your high school!
 The country with the smallest national population in the whole world is Vatican with only 451 people residing there.

-While other countries that have a population of 40,000 include: Tuvalu, Nauru, Palau, San Marino, Liechtenstein, and Monaco.
+While other countries that have a population of less than 40,000 include: Tuvalu, Nauru, Palau, San Marino, Liechtenstein, and Monaco.

 Factors Affecting a Country’s Population